ajatkj/scriptable/README.md

    - Learn more about SFSymbols [here](https://developer.apple.com/sf-symbols/).
    - Check full list by downloading the macOS app from the above site or visit [sfsymbols.com](https://sfsymbols.com).
 1. Run in *test* mode without calling various APIs
+1. Compatible with almost all devices running iOS 14.4+.
+The Shortcut can handle any resolution wallpaper.

 ## Installation
 1. Download and extract the content of this repository.